openmeteo/enhydris/doc/index.rst

 Enhydris is a free database system for the storage and management of hydrological and meteorological data.
-It allows the storage and retrieval of raw data, processed time series, model parameters, curves and meta-information such as measurement stations overseers, instruments, events etc.
+It allows the storage and retrieval of raw data, processed time series, model parameters, curves and meta-information such as measurement stations instruments, events etc.

 General documentation: